dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 - Detects all props, events, methods and slots without human intervention
 - Documentation is done inside the components using standard JSDoc
-- Markdown documentation can live inside a custom docs block of SFC
+- Markdown documentation can live inside custom <docs> block of a Single File Component
 - Displays a live editor to try components even on the static website
 - Meant for design system creation and showcase (powers vue-design-system)
 - Highly customizable HTML output template